 Scope: Contemporary printed and manuscript documents relating to the Indian famine of 1874.
 Collected by Col. James Graham.

 Scope: Approximately 16,000 works (in 20,240 volumes) collected by the statesman and British Museum Trustee Thomas Grenville.
-The collection contains printed books from the 15th to 19th centuries, including fine copies of the Gutenberg's 42-line Bible (1454/5) and Shakespeare's 'First Folio' (1623).
+The collection contains printed books from the 15th to 19th centuries, and complements the King’s Library in terms of incunabula and post-incunabula, early voyages, bibles, vernacular poetry and romances (especially Italian and Spanish), and English literature.
+The collection is particularly noted for its fine bindings.
 Bequeathed to the Museum in 1846.
 Although part of the Grenville Library, the volumes at G.20276-78 were absent from the collection when it arrived at the British Museum.
 They were subsequently acquired though the book trade by either the British Museum or the British Library.

 Location: G.1 - G.20278.

-Catalogue: Bibliotheca Grenvilliana, by J T Payne and H Foss (Pts 1 and 2) and W B Rye (Pt 3) (London, 1842-72). * Copy in Rare Books and Music Reading Room in the RAC sequence.
+Catalogue: Bibliotheca Grenvilliana, by J T Payne and H Foss (Pts 1 and 2) and W B Rye (Pt 3) (London, 1842-72); some of the ephemera is omited. * Copy in Rare Books and Music Reading Room in the RAC sequence.